benwiz/graphics/README.md

 ## To Do

-NOTE: Do not run a `pip freeze`
+NOTE: Do not run a `pip freeze`, there is stuff installed on the _venv_ on Marg's Mac I don't want or need

 - Now
   - Deploy and test the updated `color` function
-  - Finish the nearly-complete lowpolyify rewrite in python
-  - Turn on DLib
   - Deploy and test the updated `py-detect-features`
   - Put an end to this project.
 Any further fragment work will be in a new project.